rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/local-network.md

 ```

 If this doesn't work, check that:
-- The ports (specified in `bzzapi`) match the parameters for starting the nodes.
+- The endpoints (specified in `bzzapi`) match the parameters for starting the nodes.
 - The size of the file is enough to trigger a cheque to be sent.
 This can be verified through the value of the `paymentThreshold` variable set in the [codebase](https://github.com/ethersphere/swarm).

 ------